The Truth About Coffee and PCOS

 Caffeine helps weight loss by increasing the metabolic rate of the body.
 That is why it is an integral ingredient of many weight loss supplements.

 The higher the metabolic rate, the easier it is to lose weight.
-Certain dietary ingredients rev up our metabolic rate.
-For instance, spices, green tea, a high-protein diet, and coconut oil.
+Certain dietary ingredients rev up our metabolic rate; for instance, spices, green tea, a high-protein diet, and coconut oil.
 Even drinking cold water helps you lose weight.
 But coffee remains the best ingredient of them all.
 Here is why.

 Studies state that drinking caffeinated coffee can increase the metabolic rate by 3-11%.
 Though, the effect is more pronounced in lean persons.
 But a 10% increase is still a godsend for those trying to shed some pounds.
 Caffeine ignites the fat-burning switch, resulting in effective weight loss.
 It makes coffee a great tool when it comes to managing PCOS symptoms.